christag/passwordpub/README.md

 docker container run -d -p 5000:5000 flaskpass:latest
 ```

-Alternatively, you can use docker-compose from the [container](container) directort to quickly bring up a running instance of flaskpass.
+Alternatively, you can use docker-compose from the [container](container) directory to quickly bring up a running instance of flaskpass.

 ```
 docker-compose up